mike-hanson/auto-barrel-src/README.md

 # Auto Barrel

-Auto Barrel adds support for creating a barrel (index.[tj]s[x]) in a folder and optionally keeping it up to date automatically.
+Auto Barrel adds support for creating a barrel (index.[tj]s) in a folder and optionally keeping it up to date automatically.

 ![install and work](images/auto-barrel.gif)

 ## Features

-Create Barrel - Right click on any folder in Explorer viewlet and this command allows you to create a new barrel with export statements for all other files of the same language.
+Create Barrel - Right click on any folder in Explorer viewlet and this command allows you to create a new barrel with export statements for all other modules of the same language or Vue.js modules.

 Auto Barrel - Start - From the command pallete execute this command to have Auto Barrel automatically add and delete export statements as files are added or deleted from the folder.